Six Moon Designs Deschutes Review: modular minimalism

 Described as a ‘lean, mean, no frills, down and dirty shelter for ultralight hikers on the move’, the Deschutes was never designed to be a luxurious enclave.
 Still, at 6’1″, I was pleasantly surprised by the space inside; there’s ample room to sit up straight, which is always a personal requirement after a long day in the saddle, and there’s room for stowing gear too, particularly in the cheese-shaped corners.
 The latest incarnation of the Deschutes also features a longer zip than the one pictured, which will no doubt make entering and exiting less of a hands-on-knees affair.
 Keen to enjoy the view?
 The door can also be tucked out of the way when not required.
 As for durability, the fact the zipper runs in a straight line bodes well for its longevity and makes it easier replace than the ones in curved geodesic designs, should it wear out.

-In terms of water resistance, the tarp comes either non seam-sealed, with instructions on how to do so yourself, or ready to tackle the elements, for an additional $20.
-Although mine has stood up well to rainstorms, its 30D silnylon construction means that you’ll need to take care not to press anything against its internal walls if they wet out, unless you’re running the Serenity NetTent too.
+In terms of water resistance, the tarp comes either non-seam sealed, with instructions on how to do so yourself, or ready to tackle the elements, for an additional $20.
+Although mine has stood up well to rainstorms, its 30D silnylon construction means that you’ll need to take care not to press anything against its internal walls if they wet out, unless you’re running the Serenity NetTent too, or a minimal bivy bag.
 Silnylon also has a tendency to sag – unlike its more expensive counterpart, Cuben Fiber – so benefits from being adjusted once in a while to keep the pitch taut.
 There’s two attachment guy points to the rear, which help open the tarp up internally, as well as providing more stability during blustery winds.
-These really help; it’s a shame there’s no third guy point in the middle of the rear panel.
+These really help; it’s a shame there’s no third guy point in the middle of the rear panel to do the same.

 Really though, it’s the versatility that this modular system will bring to your adventures that stands out most.
 In northern New Mexico, for instance, I generally just pack the tarp and a piece of Tyvek as a groundsheet, to protect me from wind or unexpected rain.
 I’ll add in the Serenity NetTet for peace of mind if I’m headed further south – where rattlesnakes and scorpions may lurk, imaginary or otherwise – or if I’m headed to damp locales where I’m expecting condensation, as it provides a nice barrier between the foot of my down sleeping bag and the wall of the tarp.
 If I’m promised clear, starry nights but I’m feeling distrustful of ticks, then pitching the Serenity NetTent alone if a great option, as it guarantees fabulous nighttime vistas.
 And, being so light and packing down so small, I don’t begrudge carrying the weight of either, should I decide to simply roll out a piece of Tyvek and sleep on that.